overwolf/overwolf.github.io/docs/start/technical-checklist.md

 * Use your Reddit/Facebook/Twitter for technical updates such as a new version announcement, servers down/up notification, etc.

 * Develop an in-game "Mini mode", a condensed, compact view for key features of your app.

-## Supreme (+ 4%)

-* Develop a Game Summary Tab with high user value around your collected stats.
-Doing so will make game summary an integral part of your app, and will be used as a promotional tool for users who don’t have your app installed yet. ([Learn more about Game Summary Tabs here](../api/overwolf-egs)).